h5bp/server-configs-apache/README.md

 [![Test](https://github.com/h5bp/server-configs-apache/workflows/server/badge.svg)](https://github.com/h5bp/server-configs-apache/actions?query=workflow%3Aserver)

-**Apache Server Configs** is a collection of configuration snippets that can help your server improve the web site's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.
+**Apache Server Configs** is a collection of configuration snippets that can help your server improve the website's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.